MasterPlayer/xilinx-vhdl/axis_infrastructure/axis_collector/readme.md

 _Depth for CMD fifo. calculated based on the number of channels and packets in one segment_

+16) `CNTA_PART = ADDRA_WIDTH - (S_AXIS_TID'length + S_AXIS_TUSER'length)`

+_Number of bits, which used for ADDRA register forming for addressation on RAM memory, portA.
+A Value of this bits used for determine which high part of bits in array of segment counters is used to form ADDRA_

 ## REGISTERS :
 1) `wea` - write enable for memory